Your Options For Separation Before Divorce

 There are times when married couples in Virginia find themselves in a situation in which divorce is not appropriate or feasible, yet remaining as a couple is not possible either.
 If you are in a similar situation, it may be appropriate to move forward with a formal separation.
-At Robert L. Isaacs, P.C., we help our clients draft smart separation agreements that are enforceable and beneficial to the parties involved.
+At Robert L. Isaacs & Associates, we help our clients in Henrico and throughout the Richmond area draft smart separation agreements that are enforceable and beneficial to the parties involved.

 A separation agreement is much like a divorce, but there are significant differences between the two.
 A separation agreement allows you to live separate lives, with separate finances, yet remain formally married.
 If you are not ready for divorce, our attorneys can help you make smart decisions that are most beneficial for your current needs and your long-term interests.